-There is no particular order in which the Silk platform needs to scale.
+There is no particular order in which the Silk Cloud Platform needs to scale.
 The platform can first scale up then scale out, and vice versa.
 This flexibility removes any compromises of using resources that are not tailored to the customer's needs or the cloud vendor's requirements.

-- · Scale-up increases the capacity density and reduces the \$/GB factor - · Scale-down allows the customer to reallocate the capacity or retire that resource altogether - · Scale-up and scale-down are performed online with no downtime or decrease in performance - · Existing volumes are automatically redistributed between all SSDs - · There is no change required to any of the host connections or definitions - · Scale with the latest and most cost-efficient SSD technology
+- · Scale-up increases the capacity density and reduces the \$/GB factor - · Scale-down allows the customer to reallocate the capacity or retire that resource altogether - · Scale-up and scale-down are performed online with no downtime or decrease in performance - · Existing volumes are automatically redistributed between all d.nodes - There is no change required to any of the host connections or definitions - · Scale with the latest and most cost-efficient cloud infrastructure technology c.nodes 2 c.nodes 3 c.nodes 4 c.nodes 5 c.nodes 6 c.nodes 7 c.nodes 8 c.nodes Usable Capacity 12TB-0.5PB 12TB-1PB 12TB-1.5PB 12TB-2PB 12TB-2.5PB 12TB-3PB 12TB-3.5PB IOPS Up to 220K Up to 330K Up to 440K Up to 550K Up to 660K Up to 770K Up to 880K Throughput Up to 3.5GB/s Up to 5.25GB/s Up to 7GB/s Up to 8.75GB/s Up to 10.5GB/s Up to 12.25GB/s Up to 14GB/s Latency 0.25ms

 The ability to accommodate various capacity sizes of SSDs and the flexibility of scalability allows a tailored-fit configuration to meet the requirements of the individual customer.
-The tables below capture the most common configurations and capacities for both the public and private cloud:
+The tables below capture the most common configurations and capacities for the public cloud: